Gabriel2409/nvimconfig/README.md

 - start neovim with `nvim`, go to config by pressing `c`, wait for install, go to `plugins.lua` and save to trigger all installs
 - launch Mason in the command: `:Mason` to install language servers, formatters, etc

-- add copy to system clipboard: you need to install win32yank and xclip
+- add copy to system clipboard: you need to install win32yank and xclip: https://github.com/neovim/neovim/wiki/FAQ#how-to-use-the-windows-clipboard-from-wsl

   - `sudo apt install xclip`